vmware-tanzu/secrets-manager/docs/_pages/0060-philosophy.md

 ## Be Practically Secure

-Corollary: Do not be annoyingly secure.
+*Corollary: Do not be annoyingly secure*.

 Provide a delightful user experience while taking security seriously.